mcllo/Sandpiles/README.md

 # Sandpiles
-Implementation of the Abelian sandpile model in Mathematica
+Implementation of the Abelian sandpile model in Mathematica.
+To use the code evaluate the notebook.